nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![ScopingStep4](images/ScopingStep4.png)

 Step 5.
 The user executes `leave` command to go to the parent status.
-Currently the application is at `PROJECT` status, so after execution of `leave` command, the new status would be `CATALOGUE`.
+Currently the application is at `PROJECT` status, so after execution of `leave` command, the new status would be `PROJECT_LIST`.
 The `leave` command calls `quit` method.

 ![ScopingStep5](images/ScopingStep5.png)